 6. Boosted Trust and Brand Image

-The ability to have a verified business profile (especially the green checkmark on the WhatsApp Business API) adds a layer of authenticity and trust, reassuring customers that they are interacting with a legitimate business and mitigating phishing risks.
+A verified business profile—especially the green checkmark on the WhatsApp Business API—adds a layer of authenticity and trust, reassuring customers that they are interacting with a legitimate business and mitigating phishing risks.
 This reduces scam concerns and often translates into repeat business and positive brand perception.

 What is WhatsApp Messenger?

-WhatsApp Messenger is a free app designed for personal one-on-one or small-group communication.
+WhatsApp Messenger is a free app for personal communication, supporting one-on-one or small-group chats.

 Once you allow it to access your contacts, you can chat with anyone in your phone book who has also installed the app.